linagora/twake-calendar-side-service/README.md

 We aim for a pragmatic approach by reusing most of the tooling that made Twake mail successful.

+## Roadmap

+We aim for replacing [OpenPaaS](https://open-paas.org/) by the end of 2025.

+Then we might add websocket push to this project.

+Next development items are not specified yet.
+We could envision replacing [MongoDB backend](https://www.mongodb.com/) by [PostgreSQL](https://www.postgresql.org/) document DB but this is not decided yet.

+## Architecture

+[This page](docs/features.md) details the side service features.

+[This page](docs/architecture.md) details the side service architecture.

 ## Running it

 We provide a full [demo](app/docker-sample/README.md) of the entire calendar stack, including this calendar side-service,